henrikring/xymon-plays/README.md

 - vagrant: a vagrant setup to test playbooks and playa around with a Xymon setup
   - See [Description of the vagrant setup](vagrant/README.md)

-Use of the Ansible script is described on the Vagrant setup.
+Use of the Ansible scripts is described on the Vagrant setup.